sarahbinaz1020/employee-directory/README.md

 3. Type ```npm start``` to have application open in local host.

 Please note the navbar created is for aesthetic purposes only and does not link to anything.

+## Deployment
+This application is deployed on [GitHub pages](https://sarahbinaz1020.github.io/employee-directory/)

 ## Questions